TeamMacLean/ruth-effectors-prediction/reports/0004_heatmap_amino_acids_proportion.md

 positions.
 At glance, for first 32 position, amino acid `S` give the biggest difference.
-After position 10, amino acid `L` is dominated by yellow, meaning that `L` has high influence on how differ the composition of amino acis sequence between effector amd non-effector.
+After position 10, amino acid `L` is dominated by yellow, meaning that `L` has high influence on how differ the composition of amino acis sequence between effector and non-effector mainly on the poisition after 10.

 Conclusion
 ----------